· By Angela Seto

 This keeps the honey from thickening inside the frames before extraction.

-The surface of the frames are usually covered with a thin layer of beeswax that seals the honey inside.
+To extract the honey, the frames are taken out of the boxes one at a time.
+The surface of the frames is usually covered with a thin layer of beeswax that seals the honey inside.
+We use a cleverly named tool called a scratcher to scratch open this layer of beeswax.

 Honey Lime Fruit Salad